Visiting Student Researchers (VSR)

-A Visiting Student Researcher is a Canadian or international student conducting research on a full-time basis at the University of Ottawa, under the supervision of a University of Ottawa faculty member.
-A Visiting Student Researcher must be enrolled in an undergraduate, master or doctoral-level program at a university in Canada or abroad.
+A Visiting Student Researcher (VSR) is a Canadian or international student conducting research on a full-time basis at the University of Ottawa, under the supervision of a University of Ottawa faculty member.
+A VSR must be enrolled in an undergraduate, master or doctoral-level program at a university in Canada or abroad.

 Advantages of enrolling as a Visiting Student Researcher